immutable/ts-immutable-sdk/examples/checkout/sdk-gas-estimation-with-nextjs/README.md

-This is a NextJS app that shows the use of the Immutable Checkout SDK to estimate gas.
+This is a NextJS app that shows the use of the Immutable Checkout SDK to estimate gas for swap and bridge transactions.

 ## Getting Started